 So, the system tells you what most people like, not necessarily what you may like.
 This is important as there are many visual choices to consider.
 Carefully observe those diamonds that have high cut grades – they are often a little different from each other.
 You may even prefer a diamond with a lower cut grade.

-Ultimately, beauty is in the eye of the beholder, so a grading report should be used in conjunction with your own visual observation about how well a diamond performs for you.
+Ultimately, beauty is in the eye of the beholder.
+Ultimate, beauty is in the eye of the beholder, so you should use a grading report in conjunction with your own visual observation to gauge how well a diamond performs for you.

-To learn more about GIA diamond grading reports, including how GIA grades the cut quality of round brilliant diamonds, view our video: 4Cs of Diamond Quality: Diamond Cut Grading by GIA.
+To learn more about what diamond grades are and GIA diamond grading reports, including how GIA grades the cut quality of round brilliant diamonds, view our video: 4Cs of Diamond Quality: Diamond Cut Grading by GIA.

 Main image courtesy of 1stdibs.com.